Final girl: Trope concept

-According to Clover, the final girl in many movies shares common characteristics: she is typically sexually unavailable or virginal, and avoids the vices of the victims like illegal drug use.
+According to Clover, the final girl in many movies shares common characteristics: she is typically sexually unavailable or virginal and avoids the vices of the victims, like illegal drug use.
 She sometimes has a unisex name such as Avery, Chris, or Sidney.
 Occasionally the final girl will have a shared history with the killer.
-The final girl is the "investigating consciousness" of the film, moving the narrative forward and, as such, she exhibits intelligence, curiosity, and vigilance.
+The final girl is the "investigating consciousness" of the film, moving the narrative forward, and as such, she exhibits intelligence, curiosity, and vigilance.
 Another trope of slashers (particularly in the 1980s) is "death by sex", where sex scenes are shortly followed by violence, with the participants being murdered in gruesome ways.
 More recent horror movies challenge more of these tropes.
 Buffy Summers in Buffy the Vampire Slayer, in the words of Jes Battis, "subverts" the final girl trope of B-grade horror films.
 Jason Middleton observes that although Buffy fulfills the monster-killing role of the final girl, she is the opposite of Clover's description of a final girl in many ways.
 Buffy is a cheerleader, a "beautiful blond" with a feminine first name, and "gets to have sex with boys and still kill the monster".

-One of the basic premises of Clover's theory is that audience identification is unstable and fluid across gender lines, particularly in the case of the slasher film.
-During the final girl's confrontation with the killer, Clover argues, she becomes masculinized through "phallic appropriation" by taking up a weapon, such as a knife or chainsaw, against the killer.
-The phenomenon of the male audience having to identify with a young female character in an ostensibly male-oriented genre, usually associated with sadistic voyeurism, raises interesting questions about the nature of slasher films and their relationship with feminism.
-Clover argues that for a film to be successful, it is necessary for this surviving character to be female because she must experience abject terror, and many viewers would reject a film that showed abject terror on the part of a male.
-The terror has a purpose, in that the female, if she survives, is "purged" of undesirable characteristics, such as relentless pursuit of personal pleasure.
+One of the basic premises of Clover's theory is that the capacity for audiences to identify with characters is unstable and fluid across gender lines, particularly in the case of slasher films.
+Clover argues that, during the final girl's confrontation with the killer, she becomes masculinized through "phallic appropriation" by taking up a weapon such as a knife or chainsaw against the killer.
+She also argues that, in order for a film to be successful, it is necessary for the surviving character to be female because she must experience abject terror, and many viewers would reject a film that showed abject terror on the part of a male; the terror has a purpose in that, if a female character survives, she is "purged" of undesirable characteristics such as the tendency to relentlessly pursue personal pleasure.